|

 162. panel

-sheet that forms a distinct (usually flat and rectangular) section or component of something
+sheet that forms a distinct section of something

 Tramps slouched into the recess and struck matches on 4) the panels; children kept shop upon the steps; the schoolboy had tried his knife on the mouldings; and for close on a generation, no one had appeared to drive away these random visitors or to repair their ravages.